Meet the Team

 In 1998, Suzanne answered a newspaper ad for a bookkeeper/receptionist position at Networks & More!, which was on the cusp of launching its K12USA division.
 Excited by the prospect of working at a startup, she left her job (and the long commute) at a Princeton-based construction company, just in time for K12USA’s 1999 debut.

 The company grew quickly, and so did Suzanne’s responsibilities.
 She now juggles a variety of roles, including customer-service agent, tech-support rep, E-Rate specialist, sales manager, marketing and HR administrator.
 Over the years, she’s cultivated an excellent rapport with our clients, who appreciate her wit, quirkiness, and troubleshooting skills.
 (We were surprised to find out that the bubbly Suzanne was once a painfully shy child.)

-A potato fanatic and wine buff, Suzanne also enjoys the outdoors, “dancing like nobody’s watching,” and road-tripping to New England.
+A potato fanatic and nature buff, Suzanne also enjoys the outdoors, “dancing like nobody’s watching,” and road-tripping to New England.
 But her happiest moments are as a “homebody” in Matawan, N.J. with her first-grade sweetheart—and now husband—Thomas, and their menagerie of pets: Chihuahuas Ripper, Fang, Beast, and Banshee.
 When not goofing off with her family, and chatting on the phone with her BFF (her Mom, Gail), you might find Suzanne indulging her creative streak—give her some art supplies and she’s likely to knock out a cool drawing or finger painting.